octago-ai/octago-ai.github.io/content/about.md

 draft: false
 ---

-Octalo is a tech startup for building modern AI-powered applications.
+Octago is a tech startup for building modern AI-powered applications.